ygorcosta/wedeploy.com/ui/src/pages/blog/how-to-migrate-projects-to-beta.md

 }
 ```

 So what happened to the `project.json`?
 We wanted to simplify source configuration so you can deploy faster and easier.
-This meant moving all configuration to the `wedeploy.json` for simplicity and moving the things you could config in the `project.json` to the Console and the command line.
+This meant moving all configuration to the `wedeploy.json` and our CLI for simplicity.

-For example, now when you deploy with our CLI, you can easily choose the project ID (which was something you used to do in the `project.json`), by simply add `--project projectID` to your command.
+For example, now when you deploy with our CLI, you can easily choose the project ID (which was something you previously had to do in the `project.json`), by simply add `--project projectID` to your command.

 ```xml
 we deploy --project myapp